 - The opportunity to build self-esteem and confidence and move outside their comfort zone.

-The Miracle League is a successful organization that has been around for nearly 20 years.
+The Miracle League is a successful organization that has been around for over 20 years.
 The first Miracle League began in 1998 in the Atlanta, Georgia, area.
 The first-of-its-kind Miracle League Field broke ground on December 31, 1999, and the Miracle League complex was completed in April 2000.
 Presently there are over 300 Miracle League organizations across the country, including in Puerto Rico, Canada and Australia.
 In Michigan, there are currently Miracle Leagues in Grand Rapids, Lansing and the Detroit area.
 The Miracle League serves over 250,000 kids with disabilities.
 Learn more at www.miracleleague.com/history.

 How You Can Help